open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/nuscenes.md

 ## Before Preparation

-You can download nuScenes 3D detection data [HERE](https://www.nuscenes.org/download) and unzip all zip files.
+You can download nuScenes 3D detection `Full dataset (v1.0)` [HERE](https://www.nuscenes.org/download) and unzip all zip files.

+If you want to implement 3D semantic segmentation task, you need to additionally download the `nuScenes-lidarseg` data annotation and place the extracted files in the nuScenes corresponding folder.

+**Note**: `v1.0trainval(test)/categroy.json` in nuScenes-lidarseg will replace the original `v1.0trainval(test)/categroy.json` of the Full dataset (v1.0), but will not affect the 3D object detection task.

 Like the general way to prepare dataset, it is recommended to symlink the dataset root to `$MMDETECTION3D/data`.